amilhousecunningham/portfolio/README.md

 # portfolio
-This portfolio was created to document and showcase projects I completed.
+This web developer portfolio was created to document and showcase projects I completed.